J. USHA RAJ, MD

 Anjuli S. Nayak Professor of Pediatrics

 Dr. J. Usha Raj came from the Geffen School of Medicine at UCLA in 2008 to head the Department of Pediatrics.
-Today she is the Head of the Children’s Hospital of the University of Illinois which became a member of NACHRI in 2010.
 She is a nationally and internationally renowned neonatologist and clinician/investigator with a research program in Pulmonary Vascular Biology that has been continuously funded by NIH for over 28 years.
 She is a member of the American Academy of Pediatrics since 1981 and is actively involved in advocacy for children as a member of AMSPDC She was elected to the American Society for Clinical Investigation in 1994 and to the American Pediatric Society in 1996.
 She is an elected member of the Executive Council of the American Physiological Society.
 She has served twice as a regular member of the Study Sections of the National Institutes of Health, and is called upon to serve on many review panels and workshops by the NIH.
 Over the past 5 years, she has recruited over 50 new faculty members and is working to enhance the clinical, educational and research programs in the Department.

 Her research interests have been in Developmental Pulmonary Vascular Biology and her laboratory has been continuously funded by the National Institutes of Health for over 28 years.
 As head of the Developmental Pulmonary Biology Research Group at the University of Illinois at Chicago, Dr. Raj is studying the mechanisms that control the pulmonary circulation in the fetus and newborn, and is trying to understand why some babies develop problems related to the lung blood vessels while others do not.